 Another idea is to go to their favorite restaurant.
 Does this sound boring as well?
 Think it through.
 Talk to the staff of the restaurant to help you improvise a nice scene.
 Or, if your clients accept, try out anything that crosses your mind.

 Ask them for a funny story that happened there and recreate it or make them have a toast with hamburgers or fries instead of champagne.
 Sounds weird, but everyone will have a lot of fun, and your clients will definitely loosen up and have something to remember.

 Some couples have pets that they love very much.
 In some cases, they can even have children already.
 If your clients want, find ways to include them at least in some of the pictures, because after all, they are also part of the couple’s everyday life.

 Both children and animals look cute and brighten the atmosphere instantly.
-Also, it can be so much fun working with animals because you can try to make them do stuff, or they can be completely unpredictable.
+Also, it can be so much fun working with animals because they can be completely unpredictable.
 In a good way.

 9. Use editing software

 It’s no secret that every engagement photographer uses editing software to make the engagement photos look professional.
 It’s that little something that makes everything look spectacular.
 The only thing is that you, as an engagement photographer, should choose the editing tool that suits you best.

 Even more, if you’re just beginning this journey and don’t have a lot of money to invest in something that is well-rated on the market, you can easily find some free alternatives for this.
 We have a list of the best editing software for beginners that we recommend for anyone who’s starting out – it includes both free and paid tools.
 Find your favorite and try to master the editing skills with it.

 You don’t have to worry – becoming a professional takes time.
 Just give your best in the meantime, stay focused, and look for any opportunity you can find.
 You’ll look back on your progress and be amazed at how much you’ve grown.
 But until then, work hard and give everything and everyone a chance.
 You never know where it might lead you.